adambard/learnxinyminutes-docs/haxe.html.markdown

            Haxe uses platform precision for Int and Float sizes.
 It also uses the platform behavior for overflow.
-           (Other numeric types and behavior are possible using special libraries)
+           (Other numeric types and behavior are possible using special libraries.)
-         */

-        /*
            In addition to simple values like Integers, Floats, and Booleans, Haxe provides standard library implementations for common data structures like strings, arrays, lists, and maps:
          */

-        var a_string = "some" + 'string';  // strings can have double or single quotes trace(a_string + " is the value for a_string");
+        // Strings can have double or single quotes. var a_string = "some" + 'string';
+        trace(a_string + " is the value for a_string");

-        /*
-           Strings can be "interpolated" by inserting variables into specific positions.
-The string must be single quoted, and the variable must be preceded with "$".
-Expressions can be enclosed in ${...}.
+        // Strings can be "interpolated" by inserting variables into specific
+        // positions.
+The string must be single quoted, and the variable must
-         */
-        var x = 1;
+        // be preceded with "$".
+Expressions can be enclosed in ${...}. var x = 1;
         var an_interpolated_string = 'the value of x is $x';
         var another_interpolated_string = 'the value of x + 1 is ${x + 1}';

-        /*
-           Strings are immutable, instance methods will return a copy of parts or all of the string.
+        // Strings are immutable, instance methods will return a copy of
-           (See also the StringBuf class).
+        // parts or all of the string.
+(See also the StringBuf class). var a_sub_string = a_string.substr(0,4);
-         */
-        var a_sub_string = a_string.substr(0,4);
         trace(a_sub_string + " is the value for a_sub_string");

-        /*
-           Regexes are also supported, but there's not enough space to go into much detail.
+        // Regexes are also supported, but there's not enough space here to go
-         */
+        // into much detail.
         var re = ~/foobar/;
         trace(re.match('foo') + " is the value for (~/foobar/.match('foo')))");

-        /*
-           Arrays are zero-indexed, dynamic, and mutable.
-Missing values are defined as null.
+        // Arrays are zero-indexed, dynamic, and mutable.
+Missing values are
-         */
+        // defined as null.
         var a = new Array<String>(); // an array that contains Strings a[0] = 'foo';
         trace(a.length + " is the value for a.length");